JPVBMR/Salesforce/Documentation/visualstudiocode.md

-# Visual Studio Code Setup and Configurations
+# Visual Studio Code - Setup & Configurations

 ## Org Setup on VSCode
 > **Note** This file explains how to setup VS Code for Salesforce and has some usefull tips and extensions to use.